-This paper extends those ideas by providing some (informal) empirical observations and theoretical conjectures about layered development and learning, that may lead to further progress in understanding how mathematics fits in with the rest of animal cognition, including precursors in human infants and toddlers, and in other animals, unlike more widely studied, allegedly innate, precursors concerned with recognition or estimation of objecthood, numerosity, size, etc. (Spelke, 2000).
-This proposal is related to the philosophy of mathematics of Immanuel Kant (Kant, 1781), according to whom mathematics is neither empirical (as suggested by Mill), nor merely about "relations between ideas" (as suggested by Hume).
+This proposal is related to the philosophy of mathematics of Immanuel Kant (Kant, 1781), according to whom mathematics is neither empirical (as suggested by Mill (Mill, 1843)), nor merely about "relations between ideas" (as suggested by Hume).
 But that does not mean mathematical knowledge is innate, or that mathematical competences are infallible.
-Neither is the nature of mathematical knowledge usefully described in terms of "feelings of compulsion" (Azzouni, 2008).
-Rather the structure, kinematics and dynamics of the 3-D world generally requires generalisations and predictions to be tested empirically, but includes features that allow powerful short-cuts to be discovered and used in creative problem-solving (Craik, 1943).
+Neither is the nature of mathematical knowledge usefully described in terms of "feelings of compulsion" (Azzouni, 2008), e.g. since mathematical discoveries may be tentative conjectures at first.
+Rather the structure, kinematics and dynamics of the 3-D world generally requires generalisations and predictions to be tested empirically, but includes features that allow powerful short-cuts (using reasoning) to be discovered and used in creative problem-solving (Craik, 1943).
 This makes possible biologically useful productive laziness which reduces or eliminates the need for empirical trial and error, or symbolic searching, and sometimes provides relatively quick solutions for novel practical problems, avoiding empirical experiments that could be dangerous, or even fatal.
-However, the mechanisms are not infallible, so that testing and debugging may be required.
+However, the mechanisms are not infallible: testing and debugging may be required, as Lakatos (Lakatos, 1976) demonstrated.